ahmedmolawale/String-Lokalize/README.md

 You have the option to clone the repository and execute the command `./gradlew buildPlugin` to produce the plugin.
-The resulting zip file can be found in the `build/distributions directory`.
+The resulting zip file can be found in the `build/distributions` directory.
 Subsequently, go to the plugin section within Android Studio under Preferences/Settings.
 Click on the settings icon, then proceed to "Install Plugin from Disk" to complete the installation process.